bubble-dev/_/packages/themeables/readme.md

 - `setupBackgroundTheme` receives a default theme, and if you are using TypeScript, it also requires a type that maps the `name` of the component to the type of the `props` that component will receive.
 This way, type checking of the input props for this component can be done.
 - `setupBackgroundTheme` returns two results:
   - `BackgroundTheme` is a `React.context`, which you can use to set an overriding theme such as in `<BackgroundTheme.Provider value={newTheme}>
   - `createThemeableBackground` is a function that returns a new _React Component_.
-To create this component, it receives a `name` property, and this component will receive the `props` specified under the key with that name in the mapping type, and run the function provided under its name in the `theme`.
+To create this component, it receives a `name` property and a `Target` component which input props must satisfy the `TThemeableBackground` props, and the resulting comomponent will receive the `props` specified under the key with that name in the mapping type, run the function provided under its name in the `theme`, and pass the resulting theme properties down into the `Target` component.

 ## Documentation TODO

-- [ ] Document use case for `@themeables/vector-shape-color`
 - [ ] Document difference between `@themeables/vector-shape` and plain SVG
-- [ ] Document behavior of Background and Border regarding fitting the container.
+- ~[ ] Document behavior of Background and Border regarding fitting the container.~ No need!
+That is delegated 100% to the primitives